Some say Thigma

 In early 2016, Dan and Ryan crossed island paths with surfers Jette Leimbigler (bass) and Malcolm Shoolbraid (drums), a mega-rare married rhythm section.
 Malcolm, who's been touring the world in Scrap Arts Music since '99, took one listen to Thigma's polymetric patterns, and wanted in.
 So, one chat around the campfire later, and Thigma had a complete line-up.

-Following countless rehearsals through the spring, in the summer Thigma returned to Revolution Harmony studios (Vancouver, BC) to write and record their self-titled debut album, with production by Ray Harmony.
-Their highly-anticipated Thigma LP will be out worldwide in 2019.
+Following countless rehearsals through the spring, in the summer Thigma returned to Revolution Harmony studios (Vancouver, BC) to write and record their debut album, with production by Ray Harmony.
+The highly-anticipated album will be out in 2020.